HollowMan6/Arthas-ASoC-2020/tutorials/katacoda/arthas-en/sysprop/finish.md

-The `jvm Tutorial` demonstrates the usage of jvm.
+The `sysprop Tutorial` demonstrates the usage of sysprop.
 If you have more tips or questions, please feel free to ask in Issue.

 * Issues: https://github.com/alibaba/arthas/issues
 * Documentation: https://alibaba.github.io/arthas